gavinmcfarland/personal-site/content/collections/work/conceptualising-a-new-rental-service.md

 sections:
     goal: |
-        Explore how the service might work and establish a proof of concept which can be used to help pitch the service to potential users and investors. current process: |
+        Explore how the service might work and establish a proof of concept which can be used to help pitch the service to potential users and investors.
+    role: |
+        Investigate existing process, discover user pain points, conduct user interviews, information architecture, conceptual prototype.
+    overview: |
+        1. Understand the current process and relationship between tenant, landlord and agent.
+        2. Explore business models and what elicits trust with tenants and landlords.
+        3. Surveys, interviews, value proposition engagement research, meetings.
+        4. Content analysis and competitor analysis.
+        5. Draw user flows for each persona.
+        6. Create detailed wireframes for layout and information architecture.
+        7. Create a prototype to demonstrate key journeys of service.
+        8. Present service to stakeholders and investors. current process: |
         To get a better understanding of the details and events of the rental process I created a flow diagram.
 It shows a typical rental process in London.
 I recorded hypothetical dates next to certain sections to get an understanding of the time frames between events while thinking about the thoughts and feelings a renter might be having during this process.
 With the team I also created a persona matrix of tenants' needs, habits and motivations.
 I used this to create a storyboard to help visualise the founders ideas in context.